 Applications to ACCE are made directly to the institution you are applying for.
 Click on the relevant ACCE Academic partner below to see available projects.
 You need to look at the guidelines for applicants for each University or Department hosting the PhD as they may vary.

 Where to start: We recommend that you get in touch with the supervisors before you apply to discuss the project further.
 You can simply email the primary supervisor (first listed name) by finding them on their institutional webpages, or contacting them via clicking on their link on the FindaPhD.com advert.

 What to include: Your application should include a CV, details of two referees and a personal/supporting statement/cover letter.
 ACCE DTP candidates should use the ACCE guided personal statement in place of a standard personal/supporting statement/cover letter.

 How ACCE selection works: Applications are sent directly to the supervisors of each project.
-Where supervisors receive multiple applications, they then select 1-2 applicants to put forward for interview.
+Where supervisors receive multiple applications, they then select one applicant to put forward for interview.
 It is likely that they will want to have an informal chat with each candidate to help them choose the best fit.
 Note: As some projects have many more applicants than others, we encourage applicants to consider applying for more than one project within ACCE to maximise their chances of being interviewed.
 If you are nominated for interview by more than one supervisor, you will have to choose the one project for which you want to be interviewed.